Ferry Plantation House: Renovation

 Virginia Higgins moved out of Ferry Plantation in 1986 and turned the deed over to the City of Virginia Beach.
 The Ferry Plantation House was abandoned from 1986 to 1996.
 A group of citizens saved the house from demolition around 1996.
 Investors bought it in 1994, but their deal to sell it fell through in 1996 when the Virginia Beach City Council said the house could not be a private residence due to deed restrictions.
 The deed to the property was eventually turned over to the City of Virginia Beach in June 1996, and the Friends of the Ferry Plantation House, Inc. began renovating the house in 1996 in partnership with the City of Virginia Beach.
 Court House bars (one set and shackles) are still on one window to date.

 The house was listed in the Virginia Landmarks Register (Virginia Historic Landmark) in 2004 and the US National Register of Historic Places in 2005 and The +Virginia State Register.

-Belinda Nash has been on the board of directors of the FOFPH since 1996 and the director since 1999.
-Nash is one of the many volunteers that continue to work to allow The Ferry Plantation House to be enjoyed by so many, including summer camps and many social events that share its history and artifacts.
+Author Belinda Nash served on the board of directors of the FOFPH.